 Under the right-to-try law, although patients are required to sign an informed consent document, the law does not specify what information must be included.
 Nor does the right-to-try law require that an IRB review the consent document to ensure that information is included for the patient to make an informed decision whether to accept the treatment.
-However, if the investigational treatment will be administered at a hospital or clinic, or if the physician is affiliated with an institution (hospital/clinic), the institution may still require IRB review, even if the investigational drug or device is provided through the right-to-try pathway.
+However, if the investigational drug or biologic will be administered at a hospital or clinic, or if the physician is affiliated with an institution (hospital/clinic), the institution may still require IRB review, even if the investigational drug or biologic is provided through the right-to-try pathway.

 Reasons why access might be denied